Minipoloalex/Pocket-Cinema/docs/ProductVision.md

 # Product Vision

 ## Vision Statement
-Share your ideas on movies and shows with friends

 Pocket movies makes it easy to share your ideas on movies and series and track your progress.

-Pocket movies makes it easy to track your progress while watching movies and series and to share your ideas on them.

 ### Main Features
 - Searching for movies and series